What Happens When You Get Charged With DUII?

 - If you plead not guilty: You will proceed into the trial process.

-- If you file a diversion petition: You will proceed with Oregon’s DUII Diversion Program, which includes fines and rehabilitation programs.
+- If you file a diversion petition: You will proceed with Oregon’s DUII diversion program, which includes fines and rehabilitation programs.

 We cannot offer legal recommendations without understanding your full legal case, but it is highly advisable to obtain a lawyer for your arraignment.
-An experienced DUII attorney can recommend the best course of action, and any potential legal complications.
+An experienced DUI attorney can recommend the best course of action, and any potential legal complications.

-DUI Trial and Court Case
+DUII Trial And Court Case